intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ### dns_names_for_certificate
 - **Description:** This is a list of DNS names of the cluster.
-Values from this parameter will be acceptable addresses to access cluster in secure way.
+The values from this parameter use acceptable addresses when accessing a cluster in securely.
-Key values have to be in format `DNS.X` where `X` is number greater than 6 (internally allocated symbolic addresses).
+Key values have to be in the format `DNS.X` where `X` is a number greater than 6 (internally allocated symbolic addresses).

 - **Default value:** []